amckenna41/pySAR/CONFIG.md

 * `descriptor_properties[moreaubroto_autocorrelation][properties] / descriptor_properties[moran_autocorrelation][properties] / descriptor_properties[geary_autocorrelation][properties]` - List of protein physiochemical and structural descriptors used in the calculation of each of the autocorrelation descriptors, properties must be a lit of their AAIndex number/accession number.
 There must be a least 1 property value input.
 * `descriptor_properties[moreaubroto_autocorrelation][normalize] / descriptor_properties[moran_autocorrelation][normalize] / descriptor_properties[geary_autocorrelation][normalize]` - rescale/normalize Autocorrelation values into range of 0-1.

-* `descriptor_properties[composition][property]` - list of 1 or more physiochemical properties using their accession number from aaindex1.
-If no properties input then hydrophobicity used by default.
-* `descriptor_properties[transition][property]` - list of 1 or more physiochemical properties using their accession number from aaindex1.
-If no properties input then hydrophobicity used by default.
-* `descriptor_properties[distribution][property]` - list of 1 or more physiochemical properties using their accession number from aaindex1.
-If no properties input then hydrophobicity used by default.
+* `descriptor_properties[ctd][property]` - list of 1 or more physiochemical properties to use when calculating CTD descriptors.
+List of available input properties: If no properties input then hydrophobicity used by default.
+* `descriptor_properties[ctd][all]` - if True then all 7 of the available physiochemical descriptors will be used when calculating the CTD descriptors.
+Each proeprty generates 21 features so using all properties will output 147 features.
+Only 1 property used by default.

 * `descriptor_properties[sequence_order_coupling_number][maxlag]` - maximum lag; length of the protein must be not less than maxlag.
 * `descriptor_properties[sequence_order_coupling_number][distance_matrix]` - physiochemical distance matrix for calculating sequence order coupling number.